-But with management training programs traditionally deemed either too expensive, time-intensive or both, it’s hard for companies to develop their leadership teams outside of pure trial and error.
+Because with management training programs widely seen as too expensive, time-intensive or both, it’s hard for companies to develop their leadership teams outside of pure trial and error.

-To help HR teams and managers navigate the murky waters of employee experience, we’ve put together the ultimate list of must-use management strategies for each phase of the employee lifecycle.
+To help HR teams and managers navigate the murky waters of employee experience, we’ve put together the ultimate list of must-use people management tips for each phase of the employee lifecycle.

-Most companies spend thousands (if not tens of thousands) of dollars to select and onboard new employees, only to overload or neglect them during those critical first 90 days on the job.
+Here’s the first of our people management tips: Don’t spend thousands of company dollars vetting and onboarding team members only to overload or neglect them during those critical first 90 days on the job.
 Successful managers take the process into their own hands to set their team up for success from day one.
+Here’s how:

 1. Hire the right people